-In each of the above, the performance that the product submitted for registration should aim for and the contents of required evaluation differ.
+In each of the above, the performance that the product submitted for registration should aim for and the test methods differ.
 To understand the ROLE, it is better to organize information such as the following: However, the explanation should be added appropriately according to the development concept of the product submitted for registration.

-- What is the target disease, and who are the patients, etc.? - What are the challenges in the current medical practice for the target disease/patients, etc.? - If there is information that can be explained quantitatively from guidelines, literature, etc., it is desirable to explain it together with such information. - How will the product submitted for registration solve the problem? - ➤ What should detection support be provided for? - Who (specialists, non-specialists, co-medical, etc.) will be allowed to use the product and how it will be used? - How will the existing medical practice be changed by introducing the product submitted for registration to the medical practice (clinical significance)? - ➤ How will the flow of medical practice change? - What medical benefits will patients get from the product?
+- What is the target disease, and who are the patients, etc.? (e.g., patients with colorectal lesions (e.g., colorectal polyp, precancerous colorectal cancer, or early colorectal cancer)) - Who (specialists, non-specialists, etc.) will be allowed to use the product and how it will be used? (e.g., endoscopist, all endoscopy physicians) - What are the challenges in the current medical practice for the target disease/patients, etc.? - If there is information that can be explained quantitatively from guidelines, literature, etc., it is desirable to explain it together with such information. (e.g., prevalence and sensitivity/specificity etc. of endoscopy performed to check the presence or absence of colorectal lesions) - How will the product submitted for registration solve the problem? - What and to what extent can it detect clinically and can it be a support? - How will the existing medical practice be changed by introducing the product submitted for registration to the medical practice? - ➤ How does it affect the flow of diagnosis and treatment guidelines? - ➤ How will it affect physicians and institutions using the product submitted for registration?
+(Advantages and disadvantages) - Advantages and disadvantages of patients diagnosed or treated using the product submitted for registration.